clintonboys/clintonboys.github.io/about/index.md

 I graduated from the University of Sydney in 2011 with a First Class Honours degree in Pure Mathematics, and then in 2015 with a PhD in Mathematics.
 You can find answers to some frequently asked questions about my PhD [here]({% post_url 2015-01-19-phd-faq %}).

-In 2015 I moved to Tel Aviv and have been working since then as a data scientist at various startups.
-Currently I'm working at [Via](http://ridewithvia.com).
-In my eight years' experience I have become more and more of a generalist, incorporating software engineering, algorithm development and a lot of other tools into my toolkit.
+In 2015 I moved from Sydney to Tel Aviv and worked there for eight years at various startups, before ending up at [Via](http://ridewithvia.com).
 In 2023 I relocated with Via to London with my family.

+I started out calling myself a data scientist, but in my nine years' experience I have become more and more of a generalist, incorporating software engineering, algorithm development and a lot of other tools into my toolkit.

 If you're interested in more details, you can find my resume [here]({{ site.baseurl }}{% link clinton_boys_cv.pdf %}).